 This research was undertaken after the 2008 Summer Olympic Games in Beijing, China.
-The purpose of the study was to identify the factors contributing to a successful and in some cases, unsuccessful performance from both the Coach and athlete’s perspectives.
-The study consisted of interviewing 27 Olympic and Paralympic athletes and 30 Coaches.
-These interviews were then analyzed and five key themes emerged.
-These themes are outlined below.
+The purpose of the study was to identify the factors contributing to a successful and in some cases, unsuccessful performance from both the coach and athlete’s perspectives.
+The study consisted of interviewing 27 Olympic and Paralympic athletes and 30 Coaches, these interviews were then analyzed and five key themes emerged.

 Five Key Themes for Success